Guides Lifting Straps Training Equipment

 1. Grip

-In terms of grip, the figure 8 straps reign supreme.
-They offer a far greater range of grip compared to the closed-loop version.
+In terms of grip, depends on the exercise of course but for deadlift and pull from the floor the figure 8 straps reign supreme.
 Their ability to wrap around the bar and intertwine in the shape of an ‘8’ means a greater grip, superior safety, and increased comfort for the lifter.

 They can still assist you on exercises that you would otherwise use the figure 8 straps for, but not to the same extent.